laravel/jetstream-docs/3.x/installation.md

 ### Livewire

-If you are using the Livewire stack, you should customize the SVGs located in `resources/views/components/application-logo.blade.php`, `resources/views/components/authentication-card-logo.blade.php`, and `resources/views/components/application-mark.blade.php`.
+If you are using the Livewire stack, you should customize the SVGs located in the following Blade components:

+* `resources/views/components/application-logo.blade.php`
+* `resources/views/components/application-mark.blade.php`
+* `resources/views/components/authentication-card-logo.blade.php`

 ### Inertia

-If you are using the Inertia stack, you should customize the SVGs located in `resources/js/Components/AuthenticationCardLogo.vue`, `resources/js/Components/ApplicationLogo.vue`, and `resources/js/Components/ApplicationMark.vue`.
+If you are using the Inertia stack, you should customize the SVGs located in the following Vue components:

+* `resources/js/Components/ApplicationLogo.vue`
+* `resources/js/Components/ApplicationMark.vue`
+* `resources/js/Components/AuthenticationCardLogo.vue`

 After customizing these components, you should rebuild your assets: